CivilEngineerUK/papermill-markdown/README.md

 - **Comprehensive Markdown Parsing:**
   Supports headings (with optional `[ref:identifier]` markers), paragraphs with inline formatting, inline math (using `$...$`), block math (enclosed by standalone `$$` lines), code blocks (using triple backticks), lists (numbered and bullet), images (with captions and optional attributes), and tables.

+- **Page Breaks:**
+  Inserts page breaks between Markdown sections by use of a triple new line to ensure proper formatting in the generated PDF.

 - **Schema Validation:**
   Uses Pydantic models to ensure the converted JSON adheres to the Papermill API schema.